 On this page

-This chapter's focus on fostering innovation and green infrastructure in Canada directly supports several SDG Global Indicator Framework targets including 9.1: Develop quality, reliable, sustainable and resilient infrastructure; 9.2: Promote inclusive and sustainable industrialization; and 9.4: By 2030, upgrade infrastructure and retrofit industries to make them sustainable, with increased resource-use efficiency and greater adoption of clean and environmentally sound technologies and industrial processes.
+- 9.4: By 2030, upgrade infrastructure and retrofit industries to make them sustainable, with increased resource-use efficiency and greater adoption of clean and environmentally sound technologies and industrial processes

 Canada's industrial sector is a major driver of economic activity, including income, jobs and exports.
-It is also a significant source of greenhouse gas emissions due to industrial processes and energy consumption.
-In 2019, heavy industry, such as smelting and refining, and the production and processing of industrial goods such as fertilizer, paper and cement, accounted for 11% of Canada's total emissions.
-However, many sectors in Canada are taking action to green their industries.
-For example, between 2008 and 2019, Canada's aviation industry improved its fuel efficiency by 17.8% by taking actions such as pre-heating and pre-cooling aircrafts or introducing sustainable fuels.
-Canadian ports are also taking a variety of actions to reduce emissions in their operations, including investing in green infrastructure that allows ships to plug into shore-power and pursuing the creation of green shipping corridors.
+While industry is a significant source of greenhouse gas emissions in Canada, many sectors are taking action to green their industries.
+For example, between 2008 and 2019, Canada's aviation industry improved its fuel efficiency by 17.8% through actions such as fleet renewal and operational improvements.
+Canadian ports are also taking action to reduce emissions, including investing in green infrastructure and pursuing the creation of green shipping corridors.

 Green infrastructure plays a key role in conserving natural resources and addressing climate change impacts by reducing greenhouse gas emissions and pollution.
-Upgrading infrastructure and retrofitting industries is part of a more sustainable approach, and investing in green infrastructure, such as low-carbon transportation, climate-resilient buildings and clean energy, helps build healthy and resilient communities, protects against a changing climate, promotes environmental sustainability and drives economic growth and supports a net-zero economy.
+Upgrading infrastructure and retrofitting industries is part of a more sustainable approach, and investing in green infrastructure, such as low-carbon transportation, climate-resilient and energy efficient buildings and clean energy, helps build healthy and resilient communities, protects against a changing climate, promotes environmental sustainability, drives economic growth and supports a net-zero economy.

 As climate change continues, green infrastructure will be increasingly important to sustain economic, environmental and social well-being.
-For instance, a growing network of electric vehicle chargers and natural gas and hydrogen refuelling stations will make low-carbon transportation options more accessible to Canadians.
-At the same time, natural infrastructure such as wetlands and marshes can help prevent climate change impacts like flash floods and support the conservation and recovery of wild species, including species at risk.
+For instance, a growing network of zero-emission vehicle chargers will make low-carbon transportation options more accessible to Canadians.
+At the same time, natural infrastructure such as conserved and restored wetlands and marshes can help prevent climate change impacts such as flash floods and support the conservation and recovery of wild species, including species at risk.

 How the Government of Canada contributes